MITgcm/MITgcm/doc/examples/examples.rst

 - The cartesian grid default origin is (0,0) so here we set the origin with parameters :varlink:`xgOrigin` and :varlink:`ygOrigin` to (-20000,-20000), accounting for the bordering solid wall.
-  The centers of the grid boxes will thus be at -10km, 10 km, 30 km, 50 km, ..., in both :math:`x` and :math:`y` directions.
+  The centers of the grid boxes will thus be at -10 km, 10 km, 30 km, 50 km, ..., in both :math:`x` and :math:`y` directions.

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data